Top 9 Most Popular Climbing Peaks in Nepal

-Yala peak is one such enjoyable peak that does not challenge you but still provides unparalleled rewards.
+Yala Peak is one such enjoyable peak that does not challenge you but still provides unparalleled rewards.
 Yala Peak is situated in the quaint region of Langtang.
-With a height of 5,732 meters, most trekkers with intermediate experience of trekking can go on this journey.
+With a height of 5,732 meters, most trekkers with intermediate experience in trekking can go on this journey.

 On average, you can complete this climb in about 13 days.
 Your journey starts at Syabru Bensi, and you trek to Langtang, Kyanjin Gompa, Tserko Ri, Yala Base Camp, and finally summit the peak.

 - Witness the mesmerizing views of mountains such as Dorje Lakpa (6,966m), Naya Kang (5,122m), Tserko-Ri (4,884m), Shishapangma (8,027m), and Langtang Lirung (7,227m).

 The Yala Peak trek is a 13-day journey that runs its course through iconic places of the Langtang region.
 It is suitable for anybody with a moderate level of experience in trekking and good physical fitness.
 The cost of the Yala Peak trek is about $1500 per person.

 Rising right at the opposite of Annapurna I, the Pisang Peak trek is a journey into the Annapurna region.
 Standing at 6,091 meters, Pisang Peak is one of the most popular peaks to climb in Nepal.
 The journey showcases magnificent landscapes, rich forests, and the quaint valleys of the Annapurna region.